What is rental car insurance on a credit card?

 - What are the limits on the coverage period?
 How long the rental will be covered may vary across issuers.
 It’s common for rentals to be covered for 15 consecutive days domestically and 31 days internationally.
 If you have primary coverage through your credit card, 31 days for all rentals is usually the standard.

 - How does it work if I don’t have personal auto insurance?
-If you don’t have a personal auto policy, you’ll likely benefit more from the credit card auto insurance.
-For collision, the secondary coverage then becomes primary policy.
-However, if you frequently rent cars, the Insurance Information Institute recommends getting a non-owner liability policy.
+If you don’t have a personal auto policy, you’ll likely benefit more from the credit card's auto rental coverage.
+For collision, the secondary coverage then becomes primary.
+However, if you frequently rent cars, the Insurance Information Institute recommends getting a non-owner liability policyOpens overlay.

 - Are international auto rentals covered?
 Yes, though some credit card issuers exclude certain countries, so check before you book.
-If your personal auto insurance doesn’t cover international rentals, then your secondary coverage through your credit card becomes the primary.
+Some secondary auto rental coverages provided through a credit card become primary when renting a car outside of the U.S.

 Filing a claim